3 Min Read

 "Do I have a cheating spouse?" is a very important question to be asking and answering.

 I've counseled other couples struggling to answer the same question about when a spouse is cheating.
-Questionable behaviors can include flirtatious online "entertainment" like your husband's, as well as other behavior such as gawking at, and flirting with, other women in-person; looking at internet porn; even swinging (sexual activities with other people).
+Questionable behaviors can include flirtatious online "entertainment" like your husband's, as well as other behavior such as gawking at other women or flirting with them, looking at porn, social media or dating apps, or even swinging (sexual activities with other people).

 I hear 2 things you're not getting enough of in your marriage due to your husband's behavior:

 It is my belief that your husband's behavior does not show respect or love to you.
-It is selfish and focused solely on his needs, not yours or the needs of your relationship.
+It’s selfish and focused solely on his needs, not yours or the needs of your relationship.
 You deserve to be treated better.
 And, yes, I believe you have a cheating spouse.

 Get some help from a marriage counselor to learn how to get your husband to treat you differently.
-Another resource you can use for help is this blog.
-Check out the posts under the Marriage & Marriage Counselor Q&A tags.
+Another resource you can use for help are the articles on this site.
+Check out our Love Is Gone page to start.

 Got a question you'd like to Ask a Marriage Counselor?
-Click here to submit it and I'll answer it in an up coming post.
+Click here to submit it and I'll try to answer it in an up coming article.
 Be sure to sign-up below so you'll get my answer as soon as it's published.

 Looking for More?
 Check Out These Articles